Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 • MCP connects external tools through a universal protocol

-• Skills activate automatically based on task context
+• Skills activate based on task context

-The feature stack
+The feature stack#

 1. Model Context Protocol (MCP) — the foundation for connecting external tools and data sources